bangbay/wp-user-avatar/readme.txt

 1. Allows you to use the values "original", "large", "medium", or "thumbnail" for your avatar size.
 2. Doesn't add a fixed width and height to the image if you use the aforementioned values.
 This will give you more flexibility to resize the image with CSS.
+3. Allows you to use custom image sizes registered with add_image_size (fixed widths and heights are added to the image).
-3. Optionally adds CSS classes "alignleft", "alignright", or "aligncenter" to position your avatar.
+4. Optionally adds CSS classes "alignleft", "alignright", or "aligncenter" to position your avatar.
-4. Shows nothing if the user has no WP User Avatar image.
+5. Shows nothing if the user has no WP User Avatar image.
-5. Shows the user's [Gravatar](http://gravatar.com/) avatar or Default Avatar only if "Show Avatars" is enabled in your WP User Avatar settings.
+6. Shows the user's [Gravatar](http://gravatar.com/) avatar or Default Avatar only if "Show Avatars" is enabled in your WP User Avatar settings.

 = get_avatar =